Outline of marketing

-The following outline is provided as an overview of and topical guide to marketing:

-Marketing – social and managerial processes by which products, services, and value are exchanged in order to fulfill individuals' or groups' needs and wants.
+Marketing refers to the social and managerial processes by which products, services, and value are exchanged in order to fulfill individuals' or groups' needs and wants.
 These processes include, but are not limited to, advertising, promotion, distribution, and product management.
+The following outline provides an overview and topical guide to the subject:

 Core concepts in marketing

-Marketers may sell goods or services directly to consumers, known as business to customer (B2C marketing); commercial organizations (known as business to business marketing or B2B), to government; to not-for-profit organizations (Not-for-profit organization (NFP)) or some combination of any of these.
+Marketers may sell goods or services directly to consumers, known as business to customer (B2C marketing); commercial organizations (known as business to business marketing or B2B), to the government; to not-for-profit organization (NFP) or some combination of any of these.